technohard/codeigniter-image-generator/README.md

 # Codeigniter Framework Note - Image Generator
 1. Resize Image
 2. Crop Image
-3. Append Watermark to image
+3. Append Watermark To image

 How to use: